Sue: The credits are HUGE! Brian must be really proud of this story.

 Me: You’re not taking this seriously, are you?

-Sue: No, but Jamie and Victoria are getting very serious; there’s definitely a romance blossoming between them.
-Did you see the way Victoria reacted to the thought of Jamie in danger?
-She’s definitely got it serious.
+Sue: No, but Jamie and Victoria are getting serious.
+There’s definitely a romance blossoming between these two.
+Did you see the way Victoria reacted to the thought of Jamie being in danger?

-Back at Brittanicus, the computer is erring on the side of caution when it comes to blasting the Ice Warriors with its ioniser.
+Brittanicus’ computer errs on the side of caution when it comes to blasting the Ice Warriors with its ioniser.

-Sue: It really is the computer that says “No”.
-It’s probably an Apple.
+Sue: It’s the computer that says, “No”.
+It’s probably made by Apple.
 Just look at its curves.
-And it’s gone wrong at the precise moment you need it to work.
-It’s definitely an Apple.
+And it’s gone wrong at precisely the same moment you need it to work.
+Yeah, it’s definitely made by Apple.

-Penley urges Clent to ignore the blasted computer but he falls to pieces instead.
+Penley urges Clent to ignore the computer, but the commander falls to pieces instead.

-Sue: This is basically a really bad day at the office for Peter Barkworth.
-I can’t say that I’m surprised to see him finally have a nervous breakdown.
-He’s bound to redeem himself at the last-minute though.
+Sue: This is basically a bad day at the office for Peter Barkworth.
+I can’t say I’m surprised that he’s finally had a nervous breakdown.
+He’s bound to redeem himself at the last minute, though.

-He doesn’t.
-It’s left to Penley to sort out the mess.
+He doesn’t, and it’s left to Penley to sort out the mess.
 Sue can hardly believe it.
-She thought the ending would be a lot more pat than it is.
+She thought the ending would be a lot more pat than that.

 Sue: I can’t understand a word the Ice Warriors are saying as their ship blows up.
-This story needs some bloody good sound mastering.
+This story needs some bloody good sound remastering.
 Do you think they’ll ever VidFIRE this one day?
-Are you impressed that I can remember what VidFIREing is?
+Are you impressed that I remember what VidFIREing is, Neil?
 Because it depresses the hell out of me.

-Me: I’m very impressed.
+Me: Yes, I’m impressed.
 You even got the capitalisation right.

 Sue: Oh look, it’s standing upright again.
-That’s nice.top
+That’s nice.

 Sue: That was fairly enjoyable.
 It’s a shame about the missing bits.
-It had some good performances, some interesting monsters and the plot wasn’t too bad.
-However, It is getting a bit samey now.
+There were some good performances, some interesting monsters, and the plot wasn’t bad, either.
+However, it’s all getting a bit samey now.
 I hope we get something different soon.